 Check Disk, or more often known by its abbreviation CHKDSK, is a built-in tool in Microsoft Windows to scan hard disk drives for errors and bad sectors and repair them.
-This short tutorial will show you how to skip or disable disk checking on Windows 10 so that it won’t run on startup again.
+This short tutorial will show you how to skip or disable disk checking on Windows 10 or Windows 11 so that it won’t run on startup again.

 Why is disk checking forced to run on startup